 But deep inside, I feared I might be losing the edge.
 New York does very little for my self-sufficiency and ability to deal with trouble autonomously, efficiently and creatively.
 In a squeeze, the single-finger three-tap solution is only a pocket or handbag away: 9-1-1.
 Besides, what could go wrong?
 The subway runs around the clock.
 There are cops everywhere.
 First respondents get to you within 3 minutes (but of course you should greet them with a medical insurance card, held out of your coma).
 One isn’t expected to improvise but rather to follow the rules and stay low.
 To be alike the multitude.
 To shut up and not think too much.

-I don’t know if I can pick-up a thermal anymore.
-I’m not sure I can reopen a frontal collapse of my canopy.
-I doubt I can shoot an ILS approach down to the minimum in the clouds.
-I wonder if I’d be able to free-dive down to 50 feet or make an emergency ascent from 100 on one breath of air.
+I do not know if I can pick up a thermal anymore.
+I am not sure I can reopen a frontal collapse of my canopy.
+I doubt I can shoot an ILS approach down to the minimums in the clouds.
+I wonder if I would be able to free-dive down to fifty feet or make an emergency ascent from a hundred on one breath of air.
 I have a growing aversion to heights and the beautiful rock climbs of Ste Victoire are now off-limits.
 All I remember of Aikido is iriminage and an endearing little old man with a white beard and the energy of a volcano, called O-Sensei.

 As Pink Floyd would say, I have become comfortably numb.